jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 range $[0,1]$.
 After this we use the function to simulate the model of interest, `sim_death_process`.

-Lastly we have the `compute` function which defines the output array and the runs the simulation.
+Lastly we have the `compute` function which defines the output array and runs the simulation.
 Also defined here is the `MAX_LENGTH` variable, as previously mentioned, the IPU must know the exact amount of memory to allocate at compile time.
 The `MAX_LENGTH` variable defines the size of the output array and is defined such that we would never expect our